 If you had a dollar for every time you had to explain Angelman Syndrome, no doubt you could fund prestige research labs across the globe.
-Diagnosis of Angelman Syndrome are often delayed – stories of diagnosis as adults are still common.
+A diagnosis of Angelman Syndrome can often be delayed – stories of diagnosis as adults are still common.
 We suspect a huge number of cases of AS still remain undiagnosed; currently classified as Cerebral Palsy, Autism or unknown intellectual impairment or seizure disorders.

 -